 3. Scroll to “Set Issue Security”.

-4. Grant access to chosen group or users.
+4. Grant access to the chosen group, users, or specific project roles.

 Project permissions in Jura